britnidesigns/rkdevelopment/wp-content/plugins/awesome-support/readme.txt

 Even though the plugin has been developed and is maintained by the Awesome Support development team, we've had help from various developers around the world.
 You can see all the contributors on the [team page](http://getawesomesupport.com/team/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend).
 Many thanks to them all!

-Our key core developers on the Awesome Support Development Team in the first quarter of 2018 include:
+Our key core developers on the Awesome Support Development Team in 2018 include:

+* Ante Laca
 * Muhammad Tahir Nazir
 * Nigel Bahadur

+With contributions from customers such as:

+* Rolly Bueno
+* Naveen Giri
-* Robert Kramer
+* Nathan Moinvaziri

 == Translators ==